-OFFICE OF THE GOVERNOR: PEST CONTROL TREATMENT AT HAWAI’I CONVENTION CENTER TO IMPACT DLIR CALL CENTERPosted on May 20, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR: PEST CONTROL TREATMENT AT HAWAI’I CONVENTION CENTER TO IMPACT DLIR CALL CENTERPosted on May 20, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Department of Industrial Relations (DLIR) has temporarily suspended its operations at the Hawai‘i Convention Center (HCC) as its workspace is undergoing pest control treatment.
 The department anticipates being fully operational again by Monday, May 24.